Xining: Geography and climate

 Xining has also been dubbed the Summer Resort Capital of China owing to its cool summer, with a borderline cold semi-arid climate (Köppen BSk)/dry winter humid continental climate (Dwb).
 Conditions are influenced by the aridity and high altitude.
 Nights are cold or cool throughout the year, and the diurnal temperature variation often reaches or exceeds 15 °C-change.
 The monthly 24-hour average temperatures ranges from −7.9 °C in January to 17.5 °C in July; the annual mean is 6.0 °C, still making it one of the warmest locations in Qinghai due to the low elevation by provincial standards.
-Rainfall falls mainly from May to September, and the area is often dry and sunny: with monthly percent possible sunshine ranging from 53 percent in September to 69 percent in November and January, the city receives 2,676 hours of bright sunshine per year.
+Rainfall falls mainly from May to September, and the area is often dry and sunny: with monthly percent possible sunshine ranging from 49 percent in September to 67 percent in November, the city receives 2,540 hours of bright sunshine per year.
 Extreme temperatures have ranged from −26.6 °C to 36.5 °C. Snow cover is very sparse due to the dry winters.